rpetit3/bactopia-ap/README.md

+### bioconda-nextflow-update Branch
+This is a branch to migrate Staphopia to only use tools within Bioconda or scripts from the Staphopia project.
+The goal of this branch is to minimize the efforts required to get the pipeline up an running.

+As a consequence it will require that users have some form of conda installed to make use of Staphopia.
+But, this is more realistic then maintaining the 700mb tar ball of installations!

+### TODO (no real order)
+[] Add links to readme
+[] Update Makefile to include conda installs
+[] Remove Ruffus Scripts
+[] Clean up the config file
+[] Add script to verify all required programs are in the PATH [] Update database for PROKKA annotation

 ### Staphopia Analysis Pipeline
 Staphopia's analysis pipeline is primarily written in Python.
 There are however a few programs written in C++.